-Student lockers and parking lot are school property and remain at all times under the control of the school district; however, students are expected to assume full responsibility for the security of their lockers and vehicles.
-Students should not expect privacy regarding items placed in school property because school property is subject to search at any time by school officials.
-Police dogs may be used for periodic drug searches.
+The school building, school grounds, parking lots, and student lockers are school property and remain under the control of the school district at all times.
+To maintain and protect the safety and welfare of students and school personnel, school authorities may search students, items brought by students into the school setting, or items stored in student lockers.
+After assignment of lockers, students are expected to assume full responsibility for the security of their lockers.
+However, students should not expect privacy for items placed in or stored on school property because school property is subject to search at any time by school authorities.
+These searches can include periodic support from law enforcement partners with police dogs for the purpose of keeping drugs out of the school.